7 Best Affordable Condo Insurance Companies of 2026

 Before you purchase condo insurance, it’s a good idea to ask a property manager or a board member for a copy of the master policy.

-Reviewing the hefty master policy is essential; it will determine exactly what is covered to help you buy only the coverage you need.
+Reviewing the hefty master policy is essential; it will determine what is covered to help you buy only the coverage you need.

 Condo HOA association insurance has different types of coverage.